-Lead Head Glass terrariums are handcrafted out of reclaimed glass and wood from deconstructed homes in Detroit.
+Lead Head Glass terrariums are handcrafted out of reclaimed glass from deconstructed homes in Detroit.
 We model our terrariums after 19th century Wardian Cases, with an updated design.
 The Wardian case was originally used to transport exotic plants around the globe, and is an ideal environment to raise your own miniature garden in.

-Every Lead Head Glass Terrarium is made to order, and is as unique as the glass and wood it comes from.
+Every Lead Head Glass Terrarium is made to order, and is as unique as the glass it comes from.
 We only use responsibly sourced materials from hand deconstructed homes.
 Our commitment is to recycle and reuse our local resources by creating fine American-crafted terrariums.

 FREQUENTLY ASKED QUESTIONS